How often should you wash your baby's hair?

 But what about shampoo?

 To sum it up, wash your baby's hair less than you think and use a shampoo that's gentle with quality ingredients that do not strip hair of its natural oils.
-And as for the toddlers, well, good luck and take in a deep inhale of that Parasol lavender, chamomile, and candela scent.
+And as for the toddlers, well, good luck and take in a deep inhale of that lavender, chamomile, and candela scent.